Initiatives

 Resource

-25 leaders from over a dozen organizations gathered to find Bitcoin-based solutions to the unique funding challenges of India’s missions landscape.
+A report from the Brilliance Labs India event in November 2025, where 25 leaders gathered to find Bitcoin-based solutions to the unique funding challenges of India’s missions landscape.

 Bitcoin for Missions